jasondo-da/tripleten_project_portfolio/README.md

 # TripleTen Project Portfolio

-This repository is to showcase my technical skills and projects completed during my tenure at the TripleTen program.
-Skills showcased throughout this portfolio include:
+Welcome to my TripleTen project repository!
+This repository is a collection of Python projects I completed during my tenure at the TripleTen data analytics program.
+This portfolio will showcase my technical skills and expertise in database management, data analysis, and data manipulation using Python.

-- Data Cleaning

-- Data Wrangling

-- Data Visualization

-- A/B Testing

-- Exploratory Data Analysis (EDA)

-- Customer Analysis

-- Business Analysis

-- Statistical Analysis

-- SQL Querying

-- Creating and uploading a web app to a cloud service provider

-- Training and testing a machine learning model

 ## Table of Contents
 - [A/B Test Project](#a/b-test-project)